Manivessary/Manivessary/README.md

-- 👋 Hi, I’m @Manivessary
+- 👋 Hi, I’m Sami
-- 👀 I’m interested in Image Processing
+- 👀 I’m interested in Image Processing.
-- 🌱 I’m currently learning using Python to Image Processing
+- 🌱 I’m currently learning Java
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...